ELANA: white-tailed kite

 For some months, Elana shared an enclosure with an adult kite in order to keep her calm.
 Now, at age three, she shares space with another young kite imprint, brought to us last year.
 Elana was trained as an "Education Ambassador," and comes out on the glove at in-house events, but since she has developed a mild heart murmur, she does not travel to schools and libraries.
 Kites are very nervous birds and stress easily.
 They often do not do well in captivity.
 We are fortunate to have two fairly calm kites!

 As a juvenile, Elana still had reddish-brown feathers on her body and amber-colored eyes.
-In the next year or so, she began developing her elegant black, gray, and white adult feathering.
-Pretty soon her eyes will be turning the brilliant red that is signature of adult white-tailed kites.
+Today, she has embraced her adult plumage of black, gray, and white feathering, and her eyes have darkened to the signature red-brown coloring of adult white-tailed kites.

 Her name derives for the scientific name of white-tailed kites, Elanus leucurus.